-- At A write the total of the amounts your spouse showed at: - Titem IT2 on their tax return, and - H item D12 on their tax return (supplementary section). - B At B write the amount of the following tax-free government pensions your spouse received for the income year which were not included at Q above: - a special rate disability pension paid under Part 6 of Chapter 4 of the Military Rehabilitation and Compensation Act 2004 - a payment of compensation made under section 68, 71 or 75 or mentioned in paragraph 234(1)(b) of the Military Rehabilitation and Compensation Act 2004. - C At C write the amount of any target foreign income of your spouse during the income year.
-This is any income, periodical payments or benefits by way of gifts or allowances that were: - from sources outside Australia - not included in your spouse's taxable income, and - not fringe benefits.
+= A At A write the total of the amounts your spouse showed at: Titem IT2 on their tax return, and ■ H item D12 on their tax return (supplementary section). В At B write the amount of the following tax-free government pensions your spouse received for the income year which were not included at Q above: a special rate disability pension paid under Part 6 of Chapter 4 of the Military Rehabilitation and Compensation Act 2004 a payment of compensation made under section 68, 71 or 75 of the Military Rehabilitation and Compensation Act 2004 ■ a payment of the weekly amount mentioned in paragraph 234(1)(b) of the Military Rehabilitation and Compensation Act 2004. С At C write the amount of any target foreign income of your spouse during the income year.
+This is any income, periodic payments or benefits by way of gifts or allowances that were: from sources outside Australia not included in your spouse's taxable income, and not fringe benefits.
 You should include any exempt foreign employment income shown at N item 20 on your spouse's tax return (supplementary section).
 All foreign income must be converted to Australian dollars before you complete this label.

-- D Add the amounts shown at IT5 and IT6 on your spouse's tax return and write the total at D. - E At E write the total amount of child support payments or benefits your spouse provided to another person.
+D Add the amounts shown at IT5 and IT6 on your spouse's tax return and write the total at D.

+Label Explanation E At E write the total amount of child support payments or benefits your spouse provided to another person.
 Do not count any payments or benefits provided to you by your spouse unless you live apart on a permanent or indefinite basis.

-Label Explanation F At F write the amount you showed at (k) in the 'Spouse' column on Worksheet 1 on page 54.
+F At F write the amount you showed at (k) in the 'Spouse' column on Worksheet 1 on page 51.

-- Complete the Family Assistance section on page 9 of your tax return only if you consent to use part or all of your 2013 tax refund to repay your spouse's Family Assistance debt. - 4 Complete the Taxpayer's Declaration on page 10 of your tax return.
+- Gomplete the Family Assistance consent section on page 9 of your tax return only if you consent to use part or all of your 2014 tax refund to repay your spouse's Family Assistance debt. - Complete the Taxpayer's Declaration on page 10 of your tax return.